saidvandeklundert/saidvandeklundert.github.io/_posts/2020-3-16-saltstack-overview.md

 - execution modules
 - runners

-Systems that are managed by the salt master service can be managed through a variety of ways.
-The master can manage systems using the following:
+Systems that are managed by the salt master service can be managed through a variety of ways:
 - minions
 - proxy-minions
 - ssh